• Skip to primary navigation

 Instructions

-• Drain potatoes then return them to the pan.
+• Drain the potatoes and return them to the pan.
 Add vegan butter, salt, and pepper.
+Use a potato masher and mash the potatoes until they are at your preferred consistency.
+Stir well and adjust seasoning to taste.

-• Preheat oven to 400 degrees F.
+• Preheat oven to 400°F.

 Nutrition